wp-plugins/woocommerce-autocomplete-order/readme.txt

 License: GNU General Public License v3.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Do you hate WooCommerce for obliging you to manually approve every order placed for non-downloadable goods?
-This plugin is the answer, since allows to automatically mark orders as Completed through 3 different modes.
+This plugin allows to automatically mark orders as Completed.

 == Description ==